Tools for Changemakers

 Europe in Dialogue

-In recent years Europe has witnessed a growth in populist movements that seek to take advantage of a perceived mistrust between individuals, communities and countries.
+In recent years Europe and the rest of the world have witnessed a growth in populist movements that seek to take advantage of a perceived mistrust between individuals, communities and countries.
 Far right movements are more visible, Islamic radicalization is a concern for many, outbursts of anti-Semitism and Islamophobia are more frequent, while some unresolved historical traumas and injustices bring up old conflicts and tensions.
 Europe seems to be more fragmented and polarized than some decades ago.

 For this trend to be reversed, people and organizations at all levels need to be involved in building trust and social cohesion.
 Dialogue, properly practised and understood, can be an efficient tool for bringing individuals and communities closer to each other, enhancing understanding, mutual respect and acceptance.
 It can address prejudice or misconceptions and can help heal historical wounds and trauma.
 For this to happen, we need practitioners who have a deep understanding of dialogue as a powerful tool, and have the confidence and skills to use it efficiently in their grassroots work in their communities.